-

 Continue reading -

-WEEKLY BULLETIN – February 2, 2021 (The Presentation of the Lord)by Diocese Pembroke on February 2, 2021 in Weekly Bulletin
+WEEKLY BULLETIN – September 14, 2021 (The Exaltation of the Holy Cross)by Diocese Pembroke on September 14, 2021 in Weekly Bulletin

 Continue reading -